 Most recently, Jim served as the project manager for the Tracking and Data Relay Satellite (TDRS).
 During his career, he has worked on the design, development, testing, and operations of over 24 launched spacecraft across three scientific disciplines and human spaceflight.

 Noah holds a B.S. in Business Administration with a focus in management.
 He has a wide array of skills, with experience in multiple fields.
-He has worked as a renewable technologies advisor in residential construction, a logistics manager in the biofuels industry, and a livestock manager raising cows, pigs, and chickens to name just a few of his experiences.
+He has worked as a vocational high school math teacher, an English as second language teacher, and a livestock manager raising cows, pigs, and chickens to name just a few of his experiences.

 Noah got started with Teachers in Space as a volunteer in 2017.
 He helped as an instructor for multiple workshops for teachers in NYC then went on to participate in Teachers in Space’s cross-country event tour for the solar eclipse in Nashville, Tennessee.
 He trailered a mock-up of the Perlan high altitude glider from Reno to Nashville, stopping along the way to teach about various Teachers in Space projects.